microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaDeviceRegisteredUser.md

 ```

 ## DESCRIPTION
-The Add-EntraBetaDeviceRegisteredUser cmdlet adds a registered user for an Azure Active Directory device.
+The Add-EntraBetaDeviceRegisteredUser cmdlet adds a registered user for an a Microsoft Entra ID device.

 ## EXAMPLES